adriangoransson/pomodoro/README.md

 * Responsive, works well on both mobile and desktop devices
 * Customizable and using localStorage to save your preferences
 * Progressive Web App, accessible offline
+* Ticking sound during focus rounds
+* Notification when round is over
+* Keyboard shortcut (space) to pause/resume
 * Fast and "lightweight".
 Around 30kb gzipped (not including audio or image assets)
-* Keyboard shortcut (space) to pause/resume

 ## Acknowledgements
 * "Tick Tock" sound by FoolBoyMedia on [freesound.org](https://freesound.org/people/FoolBoyMedia/sounds/264498/)